Cerebras/modelzoo/modelzoo/transformers/pytorch/t5/README.md

 All configs are meant to be run on Pipeline mode using Appliance mode and Kubernetes flow.
 Slurm workflow is available as a legacy support.

 These files are just samples, and can be adjusted for any changes in training procedure that you desire, such as different number of layers or hidden sizes, or different number of steps.

+**NOTE:** When trying out a new dataset by switching it in the provided configs, if you run into errors, we advise to disable VTS as a first step of debugging.

 ## Citations